Suit attacking Super Bowl ticket policies meets court defeat

 Seattle defeated Denver 43-8 in the first Super Bowl held at a cold-weather location.

+“We are pleased by today’s ruling by the New Jersey Supreme Court, which unanimously confirmed that the NFL’s distribution of Super Bowl XLVIII tickets was in full compliance with applicable law,” NFL spokesman Brian McCarthy said in an email.

-Josh Finkelman claimed the ticketing policy violated a New Jersey law — since repealed — that required 95 percent of tickets to an event be made available to the public.
-He has sought class-action status for himself and thousands of other fans.
+In a suit seeking class-action status for himself and thousands of other fans, Josh Finkelman claimed the ticketing policy violated a New Jersey law — since repealed — that required 95 percent of tickets to an event be made available to the public.
+The law was one of the strictest in the country at the time.

 Attorneys for the NFL argued that the lottery didn’t constitute a public sale, and thus didn’t trigger the consumer fraud law.
 They said it has been known for years — including by those in New Jersey who sought to attract the game — that the league doesn’t release Super Bowl tickets to the public in the same way as music concerts or even other sporting events do.